 - 1.1 The Local Government Act 2003 requires the Authority to adopt the CIPFA Prudential Code and produce prudential indicators.
 Each indicator either summarises the expected capital activity or introduces limits upon that activity, and reflects the outcome of the Authority's capital appraisal systems.
-This report updates currently approved indicators and introduces new indicators for 2017/18.
-A revised code was issued in 2009 and this report complies with the new requirements, which have asked that this report be subject to greater scrutiny by those charged with governance for the Fire Authority this is the Audit Committee. - 1.2 The Capital Programme for 2015/16 was approved by the Fire Authority in December 2014 and these indicators support that programme.
+This report updates currently approved indicators and introduces new indicators for 2018/19.
+A revised code was issued in 2009 and this report complies with the new requirements, which have asked that this report be subject to greater scrutiny by those charged with governance for the Fire and Rescue Authority this is the Audit Committee. - 1.2 The Capital Programme for 2016/17 will be presented for approval to the Fire Authority on 25 January 2016, these indicators support that programme.
 The Authority has freedom over capital expenditure so long as it is prudent, affordable and sustainable.
 In order to show it is working within these limits the Audit Committee must approve, revise and monitor at least a basic range of Prudential Indicators for the forthcoming three years.